DiogoF-Hub/Homelab/README.md

 # Homelab

-This repository contains my personal **homelab configurations and scripts** for services like **Vaultwarden**, **Pi-hole** and others.
+This repository contains my personal **homelab configurations and scripts** for services like **Vaultwarden**, **Pi-hole**, and **custom HTTPS certificate generation**.
 It includes everything from Docker Compose files to automation scripts that make deploying, updating, and maintaining these services much easier.

 The goal is to **share my setup publicly** so others can learn, adapt, or get inspiration for their own homelab environments.
+The only thing I kindly ask is that if you find something that could improve security or make the setup better, please let me know so I can learn and improve as well.

 ---